bottlerocket-os/bottlerocket/README.md

 #### Host containers settings
 * `settings.host-containers.admin.source`: The URI of the [admin container](#admin-container).
 * `settings.host-containers.admin.enabled`: Whether the admin container is enabled.
-* `settings.host-containers.admin.superpowered`: Whether the admin container has high levels of access to the Thar host.
+* `settings.host-containers.admin.superpowered`: Whether the admin container has high levels of access to the Bottlerocket host.
 * `settings.host-containers.control.source`: The URI of the [control container](#control-container).
 * `settings.host-containers.control.enabled`: Whether the control container is enabled.
-* `settings.host-containers.control.superpowered`: Whether the control container has high levels of access to the Thar host.
+* `settings.host-containers.control.superpowered`: Whether the control container has high levels of access to the Bottlerocket host.

 ##### Custom host containers